dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ## Create logs in Main

-The following code logins in `Main` by getting an `ILogger` instance from DI after building the host:
+The following code logs in `Main` by getting an `ILogger` instance from DI after building the host:

 [!code-csharp[](index/samples/3.x/TodoApiDTO/Program.cs?name=snippet_LogProgram)]